By Sisay Sahlu

 Abebe Ayanite (Ph.D.), a researcher at Addis Abeba University, said the government is doing little to address the tangible security breaches observed in parts of the country.

-Such continued experiences could trim the public’s trust on the government, said Abebe, who works with at Ethiopian foreign relations and strategic studies institute.
+Such continued experiences could trim the public’s trust in the government, said Abebe, who works at the Ethiopian foreign relations and strategic studies institute.

 “Government can easily draw effective policies through the discussions with scholars… and find more pragmatic solutions for security challenges that the country is facing,” Abebe added.